GhostBed Mattress Review

-Moving from bottom to top, we start with a 7.5” base of high-density polyfoam.
-Next, we have a 2” layer of gel memory foam, which is supposed to help with temperature regulation and to act as a transition layer.
-And then on top is a 1.5” layer of aerated latex foam.
-Latex foam is a spongier-feeling material that allows for good airflow and gives the bed some bounce.
+Next, we have a 2” layer of gel memory foam, which is supposed to help with temperature regulation and to act as a transition in between the top and bottom slabs

-, and a lot of these other online mattresses.
+Typically, latex mattresses are quite expensive, at least as compared to beds like GhostBed, Casper and a lot of these other online mattresses.
 What’s nice with GhostBed, though, is that you get some of the benefits of latex, but you’re not paying the high prices associated with a fully latex bed.

 The cover on the GhostBed is soft and made of a polyester/viscose blend.
 Honestly, it isn’t anything special, but we have no complaints about it either—other than it tends to get dirty more easily than some other covers.

 The cover is removable (as are most mattress covers), but it isn’t machine washable, so we don’t actually suggest that you ever take it off.
 It’s not really necessary and it’s a bit of a hassle.

 If you do need to do some cleaning—maybe you spilled your breakfast in bed—just grab a cloth and some warm water with mild detergent.
 Dab at the spot until it comes out.

 Now, you may be used to flipping and rotating your traditional innerspring mattress, but nowadays, a lot of beds are constructed with a top side and a bottom side.
 The GhostBed is one of those beds, so you should never flip this mattress.
 You can, however, rotate the bed every six months to give it a longer lifespan.